We are taking extensive measures to ensure the safety of our passengers.

 Heath became the full-time Captain of the Lannon in 2015.
 He and his wife, Yvonne, purchased the business from his parents in 2016.
 After finishing two years at St. John’s Prep, Heath graduated from Gloucester High School in June of 2000.
 Heath attended Maine Maritime Academy in Castine, Maine, where he earned an Associate’s degree in Small Vessel Operations.
 In May, 2005 he graduated from New England Institute of Technology in Rhode Island, where he studied Marine Technology.
 There he received the Best in Tech award at graduation.
 He knows the Lannon inside and out and probably has as much sea time on the Lannon as Tom does.

 Yvonne does mostly behind-the-scenes work for the Lannon, including graphic design and marketing.
-She is also responsible for the redesign of this website.
+She is responsible for the redesign of this website, and the brochure.
 She graduated from Gloucester High School in 2001, and went on to work as an administrative assistant before going back to school to earn her degree in Graphic Design.
-She then went on to working as a Creative Director at a web/tech company in Salem, MA for several years.
+She then went on to work as a Creative Director at a web/tech company in Salem, MA for several years.
 She is now a full-time Production Manager for a publishing company.
-In her spare time, she likes to travel, come sailing on the Lannon, and spend time with family and friends.
-She and Heath had their first child, a happy and healthy baby girl, Isabelle Kay Ellis, in early August of 2017.
-They got her out on the boat for a couple of sails before the end of the season!
+In her spare time, she likes to travel, come sailing on the Lannon, and spend time with Heath and Izzy, family, and friends.

 Born in 1950 in Gloucester, MA, Tom Ellis graduated from St. Peter’s Boys High School in 1969 and Wentworth Institute of Technology with an associate degree in production engineering technology.
 From 1971 to 1985, he worked for the family construction business, Fred Ellis & Sons, Inc. The scope of the work included repairs and maintenance of existing homes, the construction of new and solar homes, as well as finish work on commercial office space.
 The company also bought, improved, and sold single and multi-family homes during this period.